From My Kitchen to Remote BCBA Supervision: How This Started

 My wife had friends over.
 They were talking about their kids and the daily chaos that comes with parenting.
 The questions were practical: routines, bedtime battles, transitions, meltdowns, constant negotiation, and the feeling of walking on eggshells.

 I was a BCBA.
 I knew behavior analysis works.
-I also knew something that gets lost in the noise:
+I also knew something that gets lost in the noise: ABA is the science of behavior.
+If someone behaves, ABA can help.

 The kitchen classes grew, then strangers started showing up